jhvanderschee/jekyllcodex/_without-plugin/buttons.md

 ### Introduction

 Allowing people to add buttons to their content is a much requested feature.
 Although HTML is allowed in Markdown, most people do not know how to write HTML.
-Others cannot remember the way button links should be created in Markdown or they use a WYSIWYG editor.
-For them I have written this simple script.
+Others cannot remember the way button classes should be added in Markdown or they use a WYSIWYG editor that does not allow them to do so.
+This script simplifies the process of adding buttons to Markdown content.

 ### How it works